annihilatorrrr/HomeBot/README.md

 ## Wiki

-Head over to [the wiki](https://github.com/SebaUbuntu/HomeBot/wiki) for more informations
+Head over to [HomeBot Read the Docs page](https://homebot.readthedocs.io) for more informations